SoarGroup/SoarGroup.github.io/docs/soar_manual/04_ProceduralKnowledgeLearning.md

 Before we can discuss the algorithm, we must first define one of its central
 concepts: *identity*.

-- **An identity is the set of all variables in a trace that refer to the same underlying object.**
+- **An identity is the set of all variables in a trace that refer to the same underlying object.**
       - So we can say that two *variables* are said to *share an identity* if they both refer to the same underlying object.